Articles in Famous Felines are written by

 Larry from Battersea Dogs and Cats Home, appointed the new No. 10 Downing Street cat in February 2011 On 14 February 2011 it was reported that a new Downing Street feline staff member had, after all, been appointed.
 Although not officially confirmed at that stage, news reports spoke of 'insiders' indicating that the successful applicant was Larry, a stray from the Battersea Dogs and Cats Home, who had been selected from a shortlist but with David Cameron's two eldest children having the final say on which they liked best.

-Larry starts to relax in his new home, 15 Feb 2011 By the following morning the BBC was reporting that Larry was indeed due to arrive at Number 10 later in the day to take up his duties, and that a photocall would be held: watch the BBC News video.
+Larry starts to relax in his new home, 15 Feb 2011 The media went into overdrive and by the following morning the BBC was reporting that Larry was indeed due to arrive at Number 10 later in the day to take up his duties, and that a photocall would be held: watch the BBC News video.
 During the afternoon there was coverage of Larry arriving in Downing Street and being taken inside No. 10 in a pet carrier.
 Battersea had issued a press release saying the former stray was 'a great match, because he is a very sociable cat who enjoys attention and loves human contact.'
 And the prospects for the rats?
 Battersea said, 'Our cats live in a cattery but there are usually tell-tale signs of the hunter instinct from a previous life in some cats and even in the cattery Larry showed those signs.'
 His age was estimated at between three and five years old, and he had been rescued in early January from the London streets where it was thought he'd been living rough for some little time.
 Battersea described him as 'a bit of a bruiser', but very affectionate and sociable, and sufficiently confident to settle into the busy lifestyle within the building with all its comings and goings.

 Larry the cat checks out his new surroundings at Number 10, Feb 2011 Later news bulletins showed Larry exploring his new surroundings at the PM's official residence.
 With the attendant press and TV attention it must have been a rather nerve-wracking and bewildering experience for him — many cats would have fled the scene altogether, but on the whole he held his composure and didn't appear too unsettled.
 Apart, that is, from a slight slip when things became a little too overwhelming, and he scratched a reporter as he struggled free from her arms when she picked him up for a one-to-one 'interview'!
 Some lovely images came out of the photocall, two of which we reproduce here (left, and above right).
 By the end of the day in Britain, news of Larry's arrival, photos and videos had circled the globe online.
 Within even less time at least three Twitter accounts had also been set up claiming to be Larry.